WeersmaLabIBD/Microbiome/Protocol_Medication_project.md

 ## Remove unmapped | unaligned pathways
 ```

-2. Open files with Excel (I'm writing a script to do it in Python and avoid Excel): Remove duplicate sample id's in the second row + remove path description, just keeping the metacyc id (split by ":")
+2.Open files with Excel (I'm writing a script to do it in Python and avoid Excel): Remove duplicate sample id's in the second row + remove path description, just keeping the metacyc id (split by ":")
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-3. Clean headers (terminal/bash)
+3.Clean headers (terminal/bash)
 --------------------------------

 ```{bash}